This is the multi-page printable view of this section. Click here to print.

 Object InformationCheck the object information of the cron job

 Table.
-Cronjob detailed information items
+Cron job detailed information items

 To delete a cron job, follow these steps.

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

-4 - Service and Ingress Management
+4 - Manage services and ingresses

 Reference